Reading Time: 10 minutes

 subject line for admissions email

-When you adopt personalized, engaging and informative subject lines for your school, you’ll see the success of your email marketing campaigns grow.
-Not only will your prospective students be opening emails and actually reading the valuable information they’re receiving, but they’ll also be one step closer to confirming their decision to study at your institution.
+When you adopt personalized, engaging, and informative subject lines for your school, you’ll see the success of your email marketing campaigns grow.
+Not only will your prospective students be opening emails and reading the valuable information they’re receiving, but they’ll also be one step closer to confirming their decision to study at your institution.